 Besides white wines, Istria has a great selection of red wines too – Teran, Merlot, and Cabernet Sauvignon are excellent wines with beautiful nuances.
 Teran, however, is certainly amongst the most famous Istrian wines.
 This wine comes with attractive and rich aromas with light sweet nuances.
 It combines the notes of cherries mixed with a leaf of fern or currant.

 This wine region used to have a long and rich tradition of viticulture, but now, most indigenous varieties disappeared completely, while others such as Trojišćina, Žlahtina, and Gegić are cultivated only on small areas of island fields.
-However, those wines come with a certain quality and deliciousness. Žlahtina is a white variety characterized with airy scent and delicate floral and ripe fruity aromas, while its flavors are smooth, silky, and light.
+However, those wines come with a certain quality and deliciousness. Žlahtina is a white variety characterized by airy scent and delicate floral and ripe fruity aromas, while its flavors are smooth, silky, and light.
 This wine is excellent with goat cheese, fish, and white meat.
 Gegić is a quite intriguing variety known for its palette of interesting aromas which combine mineral tones, intense fruity aromas, and complex spicy nuances.
 Trojišćina presents a rose wine with fruity aromas of watermelon, raspberry, and red grapefruit, and it is an ideal aperitif.

 Northern Dalmatia has a rich selection of wine and red wines are the dominant ones – Babić, Merlot, Plavina, Lasina, Grenache, and Syrah are interesting wines with rich flavors.
 Plavina is a ruby red wine with harmonious flavors and discreet varietal aromas and mild acidity, while Babić is potentially the nobles Dalmatian red variety with dark coloring and dominant fruity aromas.
 This wine beautifully contributes to the flavors of prosciutto, mature cheeses, and grilled meat.